-This was barely two months ago and now standing tall, probably 30 feet from the base, there is a clearly discernable building of substance, which someone will soon call home.
+That was barely two months ago, and now standing tall, probably 30 feet from the base, there is a clearly discernable building of substance, which someone will soon call home.

 Perhaps they will go up another floor?...or they may create a rental suite/in-law apartment downstairs?...or perhaps both, who knows.
 What I do know is that the view and landscape will change....forever?
 This is, of course, of no real consequence and has been happening, at an ever growing speed, these past few decades.
-People need places to live and I have no doubt that eventually the whole hillside will be covered with houses.
+People need places to live, and I have no doubt that eventually the entire hillside will be covered with new homes.

 With that thought, I wondered about my neighbours in the turquoise house across the way.
 Not the prettiest of houses granted, but home to that family for many years now.
-Imagine the day they chose that particular spot; perhaps they planned all aspects and fantasied of early morning coffee with the first rays of the rising sun, sundowners at sunset, and late night suppers on their south-facing terrace, which can clearly be seen with the balastrades in the photo above.
-The sprawling south-facing terrace that would make the most of our climate, where year-round outdoor living is possible and from which they could enjoy an uninterrupted near-360 degree view across the valley of virgin woodland and the sea beyond.
-Then along I came, and built a house in the middle of that woodland - I hope it's sufficiently far away, and built snuggly against the side of the hill, so as not to impede their view.
-Three years on, despite any possible initial disappointment on their part, I suspect that they've learnt to live with this change of prospect and maybe even enjoyed watching my comings and goings, and dog-related shenanigans from a polite distance.
+Imagine the day they chose that particular spot; perhaps they planned all aspects, fantasising about early morning coffee with the rising sun and sundowners at sunset.
+Their sprawling south-facing terrace had an uninterrupted 180 degree view across the valley of virgin woodland and the sea beyond.
+Then along I came, and built a house in the middle of that woodland - I hope it's sufficiently far away, so as not to impede their view.
+Three years on, despite any possible initial disappointment on their part, I suspect that they've learnt to live with this change of prospect, and maybe even enjoyed watching my comings and goings, and dog-related shenanigans from a polite distance.
 But now what?
 This new house will be immediately across the road from their terrace - a road that never existed when they sat down and planned their own dream home all those years ago.